maucodev/dotnet-data-structures/README.md

 3. **Stacks**: This project contains implementation and tests for stack data structure.
 4. **Queues**: This project contains implementation and tests for queue data structure.
 5. **Hash Tables**: This project contains implementation and tests for hash table data structure.
 6. **Trees**: This project contains implementation and tests for trees data structure.
+7. **AVL Trees**: This project contains implementation and tests for AVL trees data structure.

 ## Getting Started
 To get started with this solution, clone the repository and open the solution file in Visual Studio.
 Each project contains a series of tests that you can run to verify the implementation of each data structure.